 Answer: Le Chiffre needs Bond to believe that Vesper is innocent, so that he can use her as leverage during the torture scene.
 If Bond knew that she was actually a traitor, that leverage would be gone, so he tells him that Mathis sold him out instead.
 Having failed to win the poker tournament, Le Chiffre's only remaining option to get the money back is to take it from Bond, so he sent the text telling Vesper to leave the casino so that he can stage her kidnapping, putting his plan into motion.

 Question: In this film Bond almost dies when he is poisoned and discovers that his portable defibrillator has a broken wire.
 My question is, has this been the only time in the entire bond series that a bond gadget has had a fault and not worked properly, or have there been been other instances?

-Answer: This is more or less the first time a Bond gadget has malfunctioned; but it isn't the first time a Bond gadget didn't work.
+Answer: This is more or less the first time a Bond gadget has had a fault, but it isn't the first time a Bond gadget didn't work.
 Most notably, the machine guns mounted on a gyrocopter in You Only Live Twice, and a fake nipple (can't believe I just said that!).